-Training is provided by the SENCO or other external agencies, such as the Cognition and Learning Team.
+Training is provided by the SENCO, the Headteacher or other external agencies.
 A regular review of training and discussion takes place between the Head teacher and the SENCO.
 Teaching Assistants are given appropriate training for the support they are expected to deliver and the needs of the children that they are working with.